hyperoslo/playbook/WORKING_REMOTE.md

 to Mars.

-It's probably not a good idea to work from Mars, though; it'd take anything you say between 4 and 24 minutes to reach someone on Earth, and you'd probably die.
+It's probably not a good idea to work from Mars, though; it'd take anything you say between 4 and 24 minutes to reach someone on Earth depending on our relative orbits around the Sun, and you'd probably die.

 It'd be pretty great to work from anywhere on Earth, however!
 For one thing we could draw upon the more than seven billion people in the world rather than